 Will write more tomorrow.

-Chris Plante, author, RunningFromTheTaxman. contact me at 310-808-8714 or write him at 2235 Sepulveda Blvd, Torrance, CA 90501. or you can just email me here and I'll see what you want right away!
+Chris Plante, author, RunningFromTheTaxman. call me or write me at 2235 Sepulveda Blvd, Torrance, CA 90501. or you can just email me here and I'll see what you want right away!